 A choice is given to Inej here.
 When Kaz turns to her slowly and cautiously, he stops before her and verbally says nothing, but his eyes and physicality tell a different story.
 You got this, but only if you want it.
 Inej understands because Inej understands their language.
 In the similar, perfect unison where they can both tell Jesper to “shut up,” they can speak to each other in a room full of people with no one else deciphering their words.
 Despite it being a task she doesn’t want, the choice matters, and quoting back his words to him, referring to the understanding that she knows what’s riding on this, she indicates that she can handle it.
 She’ll do it.

-Thereby, when she gives him her knives, she puts her armor in his hands—she trusts in him completely, and she lets him hold pieces of her, knowing with full conviction, he’ll take care of them, and furthermore, he’ll take care of whatever else follows.
+Thereby, when Inej gives Kaz her knives, she puts her armor in his hands—she trusts in him completely, and she lets him hold pieces of her, knowing with full conviction, he’ll take care of them, and furthermore, he’ll take care of whatever else follows.

 But when everybody is watching Inej Ghafa perform, Kaz Brekker is watching them watch her.
 He’s scowling, shoulders tensed, cane at the ready, her knives shielded and safely tucked away, he’s ready to do whatever necessary if anyone dares to cross lines.
 (And the deliberate choice to show us this amidst Inej performing was crucial in revealing his acute awareness of her agency.
 Her safety.)
-She won’t vanish, not today, not right now because her armor is safely guarded.
+Inej gives her knives to Kaz willingly, he doesn’t ask for them.
+And thereby, because there’s trust here, she won’t vanish, not today, not right now because her armor is safely guarded.

 It’s beautifully foreshadowing of the fact that one day, in the same way that she can trust him with her knives, she can trust him with her heart, the trauma, the pain, and everything else in between.
 And in the same way that he could reach forward, gloved for now, slowly, intricately, he’ll find the time and place to give all that he’s able to in order to deepen, broaden, and breakthrough.
 Like magnets, orbiting with precision and care around the other, the trust between them is a treasure of greater depth than all the kruge in the world.